Sorry, you need to enable JavaScript to visit this website.

 1 Pinch

-Salt (To Taste)
+Salt

 3 Tablespoons

-Coriander Leaves (finely chopped)
+Coriander Leaves (Chopped)

 1 Teaspoon